 "95% of journalists claim most press releases contain no story whatsoever."

 Talk to any member of the media and they'll undoubtedly concur with this statistic.
-Having been on the receiving end of PR for more than 12 years, I know what makes a good story…and what really doesn't.
+Having been on the receiving end of PR for close to 20 years, I know what makes a good story…and what really doesn't.

 With a background that spans the media gamut; I know how to make a company newsworthy and how to identify the angles, so that you can really get the media onside talking about you, or your client, in a positive and credible way.